CMGI/cmgi-pet-utils/bin/bin.md

 ## niftilib

-The `niftilib` package was downloaded from [Sourceforge](https://sourceforge.net/projects/niftilib/), and is linked to from the [NIfTI website at the NIH](https://nifti.nimh.nih.gov).
+The `niftilib` package was downloaded from [SourceForge](https://sourceforge.net/projects/niftilib/), and is linked to from the [NIfTI website at the NIH](https://nifti.nimh.nih.gov).
+See also the main [niftilib website](http://niftilib.sourceforge.net).
+Note that the MATLAB library is different than the C library.
+The MATLAB library can be also be [downloaded from SourceForge](https://sourceforge.net/projects/niftilib/files/niftimatlib/).